akib-islam-coder/leetcodesolutions/README.md

 Problem 821 - Shortest Distance to a Character  <br />
 Problem 832 - Flipping an Image  <br />
 Problem 852 - Peak Index in a Mountain Array  <br />
+Problem 865 - Smallest Subtree with all the Deepest Nodes  <br />
 Problem 872 - Leaf-Similar Trees <br />
 Problem 876 - Middle of the Linked List <br />
 Problem 893 - Groups of Special-Equivalent Strings  <br />